Finishxx/todo/frontend/README.md

 ## Get started

 Run the dev server and open the site in your browser.
-The application requires a backend server to be running to function properly.
+The application requires an already running backend server on `http://localhost:8080` to function properly.

 ```bash
 $ npm run dev